BlueUnicorn7777/nd013-c1-vision-starter/README.md

 This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self driving car systems?

 ### Set up
-This section should contain a brief description of the steps to follow to run the code for this repository.

 #### Clone this repository
 ```
 git clone https://github.com/BlueUnicorn7777/nd013-c1-vision-starter.git